 Both take the corner enclosure and add a stone, whether it be white or black.
 The primary difference between the diagrams, besides for the obvious points, lies in a principle discovered by a Korean pro:

 Yes!
 As strange as it may seem at first, the B2 Bomber, when formed, is an example of Differential Influence!

 (Upon rereading this, I came to realize that SL does not have any adequate pages on Differential Influence.
 Hopefully, one will be made or I will be forced to explain this high-dan concept in this lowly page about the B2 Bomber!)

 Onwards to another point:

 This is a position from a recent pro game.
 The first thing that one may notice is that Black has moved an extra time.
 That is because White naturally panicked after seeing Black's formation in the center and decided to pass.
 White did recover his stamina and managed to continue play after downing a cup of water.
-(As a side note, please note that the pro did not drink alchohol.
-Though the situation is scary, alchohol is not needed to deal with B2 Bombers.
+(As a side note, please note that the pro did not drink alcohol.
+Though the situation is scary, alcohol is not needed to deal with B2 Bombers.
 A B2 Bomber is not a good reason to become a drunkard (unless it is flying above your head and you see the bombs falling).)

-The second thing noticable is that Black has a surplus of power in the center.
+The second thing noticeable is that Black has a surplus of power in the center.
 Though Black has neglected the corners, the rest of the game will be a hard fight for White, as groups are chased to the waiting B2 Bomber that is hovering in the middle.